 Innovation 5: qDevices

-Smart home technology leader and qDevices innovator, Quantify Technology, was initially left reeling by the emergence of COVID-19 and hit pause on plans to expand its sales overseas.
+Smart home technology leader and qDevices innovator, Zimi (previously known as Quantify Technology), was initially left reeling by the emergence of COVID-19 and hit pause on plans to expand its sales overseas.
 But it wasn’t long before the business hit the accelerator to capitalise on opportunities the pandemic had created.
-COVID-19 highlighted the infection control benefits of Quantify’s voice-activated and sensor-control qDevice technology.
+COVID-19 highlighted the infection control benefits of Zimi’s voice-activated and sensor-control qDevice technology.
 Before coronavirus, it was making inroads into the aged-care and assisted-living sectors, but now its smart home technology is increasingly seen as a must-have.
 There is also growing interest in its products from consumers looking to retrofit their homes and businesses as the construction and housing market boom continues to gather pace across Australia.
-Quantify’s planned merger, announced in October 2020, with GSM Innovations will create Australia’s leading internet of things provider and unlock an additional $4 million of growth.
+Zimi’s planned merger, announced in October 2020, with GSM Innovations will create Australia’s leading internet of things provider and unlock an additional $4 million of growth.